CoderDojo-Content/Intermediate-Wearables/en/design-your-circuit.md

 10. Using a _new piece of conductive thread_, connect the **data out** pin of the second pixel to the **data in** pin of the third pixel.
 Continue in this way until all the pixels are chained together along their **data** pins, with a separate piece of thread in between each pair.
  * The chain ends with the last pixel: you don't attach anything to its **data out** pin!

+11. Next you will connect up all the **negative** pins in the chain, using one long piece of conductive thread, about 50-100cm, sew through the **-** pin of each pixel starting with the first one and ending with the last.
+As usual sew with a running stitch in between pixels.

-11. Next take a long piece of conductive thread, about 50-100cm.
+12. Next take a long piece of conductive thread, about 50-100cm.
 Starting again with the first pixel in the chain, sew through the **-** pin of each one, sewing a running stitch in between pins.
 This time you can continue with the same piece of thread right to the end of the chain.
  * Make sure the thread does not touch or cross any of the thread in the **data** line!

 12. With one more long piece of conductive thread, connect all the **+** pins of the pixels in the same way you just connected the **-** pins.